bigwig/documentation/Add-on Documentation/Deployment/SSL.md

 option then Apache 2.x should also be OK.

-In the end your CA will provide you with some files including the SSL certificate and the Certificate Chain.
+In the end your CA will provide you with some files including the SSL certificate and the certificate chain.
 Your certificate file should have either a `.crt` or `.pem` extension.
 Our service requires the certificates to be in PEM format so if it isn't you can transform it with the following command:
  ~~~
  $ openssl x509 -inform PEM -in www_example_com.crt -out www_example_com.pem
  ~~~

-The content of the file should look like this:
+The content of the SSL certificate file should look like this:
  ~~~
  -----BEGIN CERTIFICATE-----
  ...